 And in this guide, we will be covering the latter.
 Some of the browsers are designed with a primary focus on file downloads.
 They are built with advanced download engines to ensure faster downloads even with simultaneous files being downloaded.

-A week before, my college friend told me how he wanted to discover browsers that let him download files faster so that that he can multitask and save time.
+A week before, my college friend told me how he wanted to discover the best browser for android to let him download files faster so that that he can multitask and save time.
 I decided to write this article to help him and others like him.

 In this list, our main focus of attention will be towards the browsers’ downloading capabilities, i.e the speed at which they can download files and how efficient are they in handling interrupted downloads.
-So without any further wait, let us begin.
+So without any further wait, let us begin and look at the best browser for downloading files faster.

 Best Android Browser for Faster File Download

-Here are the Best Browsers to Download Large Files at Greater Speeds to Ensure Quick Download on Android.
+Here are the Best Browsers for Downloading Large Files at Greater Speeds to Ensure Quick Download on Android:

 Opera Browser for Android